saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

 10. When you've finished testing, we recommend closing your vUSB session so that other users can use the device.
 There are a few ways to do this:

-    * If you started a test session by connecting to a live session on Sauce Labs (option 1), close it out by running the [`disconnect`](/dev/cli/virtual-usb/disconnect-session) command, followed by your `--sessionId`.
+    * If you started a test session by connecting to a live session on Sauce Labs (Option 1), close it out by running the [`disconnect`](/dev/cli/virtual-usb/disconnect-session) command, followed by your `--sessionId`.
       * **Android Only**: You'll also need to disconnect your device from ADB.
 Run `adb disconnect` followed by your `<IPAddress>:<portNumber>`:
        ```java
        adb disconnect localhost:7000